 All I wanted was someone else to look at me and say “Girl, me too”.
 That’s it.

-Which is why I rely on about 3 or 4 friends I have back home who have known me and been through growing pains with me who I can call or text out of nowhere and just VENT.
+The thing is, I don’t actually hate my husband, I love him and don’t know what the hell I’d actually do without him, which is why I rely on about 3 or 4 friends I have back home who have known me and been through growing pains with me who I can call or text out of nowhere and just VENT.
 No judgement.

 Thank God for the girls I can text with any amount of momentary meltdowns and thank God they all share the same thoughts and feelings I have.